vladkinoman/just-my-notes/books/best-comics-to-read.md

 ### Green Lantern

+**Where to start with Green Lantern?**

+I've heard A LOT about Geoff John's run, so I'm thinking that's where I'll start but I was wondering if there was anything else anyone could recommend.

+Edit: What's the consensus on the Rebirth GL stuff?

-Most people would tell you to start with *Green Lantern: Rebirth*, but I think that story is a bit confusing for a new reader.
+4: Most people would tell you to start with *Green Lantern: Rebirth*, but I think that story is a bit confusing for a new reader.
 So here is a list of the events that take place before that story in chronological order.

 *Green Lantern: Secret Origin*